18F/handbook/_pages/welcome-to-18f/classes/benefits.md

 ## Training

-18F team members are eligible for many professional development and training opportunities.
+TTS team members are eligible for many professional development and training opportunities.
 For more information, see [Pia Scott&rsquo;s class](/professional-development-and-training).

 ## Transit subsidies